gabriele-di-bona/higher-order-heaps-laws/README.md

 All this preprocessed data can be found in the created folder `~/data/semanticscholar/2022-01-01/data`.
 Here you can find the list of fields of study (`all_fieldsOfStudy.tsv`), the dictionaries to convert indices to words and words to their setms, as well as the folder `journals_fieldsOfStudy` containing 19 subfolders, one for each field, with the sequences of indexed words.
 A similar folder exists for the stems.

 #### Analyse data
-Finally, similarly to the previous data sets, the preprocessed files are analysed in a related section of the jupyter notebook `~/notebooks/prep_data.ipynb`.
+Finally, similarly to the previous data sets, the preprocessed files are analysed in a related section of the jupyter notebook `~/jupyter_notebooks/prep_data.ipynb`.

 Each sequence of words is loaded and analyzed, calculating $n$-th order Heaps' laws fits, with $n$ = 1, 2, 3, and 4, as well as shannon entropies of the stems in the sequences.

 ## Models

-### UMST model
+### UMT and UMST model
 This model has been proposed in Tria et al. (2014), "The dynamics of correlated novelties" (Scientific Reports).
 Other details about this model can be found in the paper.

 Here we create UMST simulations through the python script `~/python_scripts/launch_UMST.py` with related bash script `~/bash_scripts/launch_UMST.sh`.
 These run simulations through the command of the type: